HALion Program Structure

 - Export the instrument again as HALion Sonic SE Layer preset.

 HALion Sonic Edit Mode

 If you need to correct settings in the phase of sound design and you already created HALion Sonic (SE) Program presets:

 Load the HALion Sonic (SE) Program preset of your instrument.
-HS Edit mode will be activated.
+HS The HALion Sonic Edit mode Mode will be activated.
 This ensures that you cannot accidentally change the program structure that is required by HALion Sonic (SE).

 Do not deactivate HS Edit mode, it cannot be activated manually.

-- Correct settings as required and save the Program preset.
-If the HS Edit mode is active, the preset will be saved in the HALion Sonic (SE) preset format.
+- Correct settings as required appropriate and save the Program preset.
+If the HS HALion Sonic Edit mode Mode is active, the preset will be saved in the HALion Sonic (SE) preset format.

 The HALion Sonic Edit Mode can be switched off permanently with the corresponding setting on the Options page.
 When loading HALion Sonic (SE) Program presets, the HALion Sonic Edit Mode will only be activated if the setting on the Options page is turned on.
 See HALion Sonic Edit Mode for details.